Unilang/unilang/README.md

 ## Summary
 Unilang is a programming language and IDE.
 It has a graphical and textual fronted for creating programs.
 The language unifies with other languages through transcompilation.
 It was written to improve the quality of software by allowing a paradigm of rich data annotation.
-It was also designed to make developing software more fun.
+It was also designed to make developing software more interactive.

 <img width="" height="" src=".readme/unilang_code_pipeline.png">